gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { FilterContextItem } from '@gooddata/sdk-backend-spi';
 import { GoodDataSdkError } from '@gooddata/sdk-ui';
 import { IAnalyticalBackend } from '@gooddata/sdk-backend-spi';
+import { IAttributeDisplayFormMetadataObject } from '@gooddata/sdk-backend-spi';
 import { IAttributeElements } from '@gooddata/sdk-model';
 import { ICatalogAttribute } from '@gooddata/sdk-backend-spi';
+import { ICatalogDateAttribute } from '@gooddata/sdk-backend-spi';
 import { ICatalogDateDataset } from '@gooddata/sdk-backend-spi';
 import { ICatalogFact } from '@gooddata/sdk-backend-spi';
 import { ICatalogMeasure } from '@gooddata/sdk-backend-spi';